binipringle/crim-outline/index.md

 <p style="margin-left:10%; margin-right:10%;">(i) if the element involves the nature of his conduct or the attendant circumstances, he is aware that his conduct is of that nature or that such circumstances exist; and</p>
 <p style="margin-left:10%; margin-right:10%;">(ii) if the element involves a result of his conduct, he is aware that it is practically certain that his conduct will cause such a result.</p>
 <p style="margin-left:7%; margin-right:10%;">(c) <b>Recklessly.</b></p>
 <p style="margin-left:10%; margin-right:10%;">A person acts recklessly with respect to a material element of an offense when he consciously disregards a substantial and unjustifiable risk that the material element exists or will result from his conduct.
-The risk must be of such a nature and degree that, considering the nature and purpose of the actor's conduct and the circumstances known to him, its disregard involves a gross deviation from the standard of conduct that a law-abiding person would observe in the actor's situation.</p>
+The risk must be of such a nature and degree that, considering the nature and purpose of the actor's conduct and the circumstances known to him, its disregard involves a gross deviation from the standard of conduct that a law-abiding person would observe in the actor's situation.<b> Conley!</b></p>
 <p style="margin-left:7%; margin-right:10%;">(d) <b>Negligently.</b></p>
 <p style="margin-left:10%; margin-right:10%;">A person acts negligently with respect to a material element of an offense when he should be aware of a substantial and unjustifiable risk that the material element exists or will result from his conduct.
 The risk must be of such a nature and degree that the actor's failure to perceive it, considering the nature and purpose of his conduct and the circumstances known to him, involves a gross deviation from the standard of care that a reasonable person would observe in the actor's situation.</p>